 WHY A NEW BUILDING?

-- Comenius University in Bratislava (CU) is the oldest university in Slovakia, and the Faculty of Law of the Comenius University (Faculty of Law) is the oldest faculty of law and after the Faculty of Medicine the second oldest faculty taking them all.
+The Comenius University in Bratislava is the oldest university in Slovakia and the Faculty of Law is the oldest law faculty in Slovakia and after the Comenius University´s Faculty of Medicine the second oldest faculty from all.

-- The Faculty of Law, as a part of a public university, is located in the building at Šafárikovo square No. 6 in Bratislava together with the Rector´s Office of CU and part of the Faculty of Arts of CU, while the Faculty of Law uses approximately one third of these premises.
-This spatial situation was not quite satisfactory even at the end of the 1980s, let alone today when the number of students has multiplied compared to the past.
+The Comenius University in Bratislava, Faculty of Law, is located in a building on Šafárikovo nám. no. 6 in Bratislava, together with the Rectorate of the Comenius University and part of the Faculty of Arts of the Comenius University which uses approximately one third of these premises.
+This spatial situation was not ideal even at the end of the 80s of the last century, nor it is today, when the number of students has multiplied compared to the past.

-- Over the past five years, we have made a number of reforms to the study, greatly made the study more exacting, added new subjects and more new clinical (practical) subjects will be added, many of them in the form of compulsory subjects, many subjects have a higher hour allocation compared to the past.
-If these forms of teaching are to be effective and prepare students for practice, they must be implemented in smaller groups.
+Over the past five years, we have made a number of reforms in the study.
+We have significantly hardened it and made it more challengeable.
+New clinical (practical) courses have been introduced and will be introduced - many of them in the form of compulsory courses.
+Many courses, compared to the past, have a higher hourly duration.
+However, if these forms of teaching are to be effective and to prepare students for practice, they must be implemented in smaller groups.

-- Lack of public premises for students makes it impossible for students to meet at the faculty after their lectures and seminars and limits their extracurricular activities.
-The Faculty of Law organizes many events for students, but for capacity reasons, it is always necessary to interrupt or move lessons at the venue of the event.
+The lack of sufficient premisses and public spaces for students makes it impossible for students to meet on the grounds of the faculty even outside the teaching process and limits their extracurricular activities.
+Many student events are organized at Faculty of Law, but due to capacity reasons, it is always necessary to interrupt or move teaching.

-- Lack of premises also limits the faculty in organizing extra events where interaction between the faculty and the student as well as mutual partner experience can be improved.
+The lack of space also limits the faculty in organizing of extra events, where interaction between faculty and students can be improved, as well as mutual partnership experiences.

-- Currently, there is no room for new offices; the new members of the faculty whether employees or PhD students are either compelled to share office premises or are being moved between vacant premises.
-In the current situation, it is difficult for university teachers to align the scientific work, consultations and examinations for which the premises are used with the schedule of colleagues with whom they share the premises.
+Currently, there is no more space for new faculty offices, and new faculty members, whether employees or doctoral students, are either forced to share office space or are moved between unoccupied spaces.
+For university teachers, it is problematic to reconcile the scientific work, consultation, and examination for which the offices are used, with the schedules of the colleagues with whom they share the offices.

-- Insufficient administrative premises limit administrative staff in fulfilling their tasks, which ensure the proper functioning of the faculty but also contribute to ensuring the educational process and scientific activities.
+Inadequate administrative premisses limit also administrative workers in fulfilling their tasks, which ensure the proper running of the faculty and contribute to ensuring the pedagogical process and scientific activities as well.

-- Lack of premises has also a serious impact on the functioning of new study programmes such as a Master's Degree Study Programme in English focused on International Law and European Union Law.
-A Bachelor's Degree Program in Management and Law in English, organized in cooperation with the Faculty of Management of CU, is being prepared.
+The lack of premisses also has a serious impact on the functioning of new study programs such as a master's study program in English focused on international law and the law of the European Union and a bachelor's study program in management and law in English in cooperation with the Faculty of Management of the Comenius University.